What It Does

 - MIT-licensed open-source version (most permissive among Dify/Flowise/Langflow)

-- DataStax managed cloud version with Astra DB integration
+- IBM/DataStax managed cloud version with Astra DB and watsonx integration

 Use Cases